rgleave/proj2/EnergyDemand.md

      ```
     Note: this query does many things:  1) it reshapes the raw London meter data to conform to the TTS item schema, 2) it establishes a location field (of type geolocation, with a lat/long format) and sets it to a valid value for London, 3) It bumps the dates forward 6 years, in order to fit a date range where AWS Forecast has weather history.

-11. Copy the SQL statement above and paste it into the DatasetGroup/QueryTTS parameter in Parameter Store.
+11. Copy the SQL statement above and paste it into the TTS query parameter in Parameter Store.

   - In the AWS Console, search for "Parameter Store" and navigate to that service page.
   - A list of all parameters is provided.
 Type in 'query' in the search bar.
-  - In the filtered list, select the DatasetGroup/QueryTTS parameter.
+  - In the filtered list, select the <b>DatasetGroup/QueryTTS</b> parameter.
   - Click the 'EDIT' button and replace the parameter's 'value' with the
   - Allow the state machine to run.
 This may take several hours to finish.